Our Team

 Mallory Casevechia, LPCMHSP, ACS

-Mallory Casevechia graduated from the University of Tennessee with her bachelor’s in biology in 2013 and from Johnson University in 2016 with her master’s in clinical mental health counseling.
-She is a licensed professional counselor, with a mental health service provider and approved supervisor designation in the state of Tennessee, as well as an Approved Clinical Supervisor (ACS) through CCE.
+Hello there!
+My name is Mallory Casevechia and I am a licensed professional counselor, with a mental health service provider and approved supervisor designation in the state of Tennessee, as well as an Approved Clinical Supervisor (ACS) through CCE.
+I graduated from the University of Tennessee with my bachelor’s in biology in 2013 and from Johnson University in 2016 with my master’s in clinical mental health counseling.

 Interns